 Modern beekeeping for honey bee conservation and beehive products makes use of a variety of beehives.
 Among these is the Warré beehive.
-Other beehives are the top bar hive and Langstroth beehive.
+Other beehives are the top bar hive and the Langstroth beehive (check out our article on the comparison of these beehives).
 This beginner’s introduction to the Warré hive explores the history of the hive and its key features.
 It also looks at other important areas for beekeepers using the Warré hive, including its management and components of the hive.

 History of the Warré Hive

 The Warré hive was invented by French monk Émile Warré.
 The monk had studied different beehive styles of the time and settled on one particular design.
 He then perfected the design to make the Warré hive ideal for both honey bees and the beekeeper.
 The Warré’s design of the beehive focused on ease of management, simplicity and mimicry of natural environments favored by honeybees.
 The beehive stacks vertically and incorporates natural comb.
 It also performs well at heat retention and mimicking the natural scent of the beehive.